 Therefore, when possible, individuals who require elective surgical procedures taking Suboxone should work with their surgeon and MAT provider before their surgery to discuss expectations and develop a pain management plan.

 Depending on the type of procedure required, your doctor may administer anesthesia or another pain medication to control your pain.
 Whichever drug is chosen should be individualized to your particular needs and situation by your healthcare team.

 Managing Non-Surgical Short and Long-Term Pain while on Suboxone

 Maximizing non-opioid pain medications (i.e., non-steroidal anti-inflammatory drugs – NSAIDs – and acetaminophen) whenever possible and not contraindicated is the preferred first-line treatment.

-If opioid pain medications are necessary for short-term pain treatment, they should be temporary and limited to a maximum of three or seven days (when a longer duration is required).
+If opioid pain medications are necessary for short-term pain treatment, they should be temporary and limited to a maximum of three or seven days.

 If opioid pain medications are necessary for long-term chronic pain treatment, expert pain specialists should be included with your MAT provider to ensure they are used appropriately and safely with your Suboxone.

 Regardless of the type of pain (short or long term), if opioids are essential to your pain management plan, it is crucial that you discuss the risks of supplemental opioid use while taking Suboxone with your healthcare team.

 Combining Suboxone with other opioids for any length of time increases the risk of overdose.

 It is strongly recommended that any person requiring supplemental opioids have access to naloxone (Narcan) for emergency treatment of an opioid overdose.
 Oftentimes, providers will prescribe this opioid overdose medication alongside opioid painkillers.